jessedi0n/gpt4chrome-chrome-extension/README.md

 - User-friendly and modern layout for easy navigation and interaction
 - Seamless accessibility from any website
 - Conversations are automatically saved for easy access at a later time
+- Syntax highlighted code for better code readability and understanding
-- Shareable responses with the click of a button
+- Save responses to your clipboard with a single click
 - Multiple model options to choose between

 ### Note